Aaryamann171/digital_portfolio/README.md

 # Hello There 👋

-I am currently in my final year of Computer Science Engineering, specializing in Artificial intelligence.
+I am a B.Tech Computer Science grad with specialization in Artificial intelligence.
+Currently working as a Software Engineer.
 This is the repository for my [digital portfolio](aaryamann171.github.io).<br>

 Have a look at some of my Major Projects like: